Back to prior page

 Do the same Social Security number search for Daniels / Chief Thunder Cloud.
 No match ... no record ... apparently no one filed for the burial benefit so he is not listed (even though he did have a SS number and is deceased).

-The California Birth and Death Records database:
+California Birth and Death Records databases:

-One bit of info relating to this State of California Death Records database - on some records, a Social Security number is listed, and if you click on that, you might also find a record on the Social Security Death Index (SSDI).
+One bit of info relating to this State of California Death Index - on some records, a Social Security number is listed, and if you click on that, you might also find a record on the Social Security Death Index (SSDI).
 However, you also may get a 'record not found'.
-The reason for the 'record not found' on the SSDI is that at the time of death 1) no one filed a burial claim with Social Security, or 2) the death occurred long before the SSDI was begun, or 3) there may be an error in the Social Security number in the California Death Records vs. the Social Security Death Index (SSDI).
-Just remember that the California Death database includes MORE people than on the California portion of the SSDI.
+The reason for the 'record not found' on the SSDI is that at the time of death 1) no one filed a burial claim with Social Security, or 2) the death occurred long before the SSDI was begun, or 3) there may be an error in the Social Security number in the California Death Index vs. the Social Security Death Index (SSDI).
+Just remember that the California Death Index database includes MORE people than on the California portion of the SSDI.

 World War II Casualties: